whitequark/cylinder/doc/DESIGN.md

 Secret box
 ----------

-The following sections make use of an intermediate storage structure, encapsulating data encrypted with a secret-key algorithm
+The following sections make use of an intermediate storage structure, encapsulating data encrypted with a secret-key algorithm.

 ### Storage format